Getting around Chiapas – Palenque, Bonampak, Yaxchilan

-I call this second part of the travel “the exotic route” because from here on we are leaving the main tourist areas.
-Except of Edzna, our first destination, most sites were founded during the pre-classic area of the ancient Maya civilization.
-The age of the buildings that you will see on this tour, is more than 2000 years.
+On the second part of the trip we are leaving the main tourist areas.
+The area becomes more “exotic” from here on.
+Most sites were founded during the preclassic area of the ancient Maya civilization.
+Many of the Maya monuments that you will see on this tour can easily be older than 2000 years.

 From Merida it’s just a hop to Campeche.
 The public buses of the big overland lines do this distance in less then 3 hours.